What is a DDoS Attack and How Does It Work?

 NTP Flood: In this attack, the attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.

-Smurf Attack: In this type of attack, the attacker sends spoofed packets to the victim server, which triggers its own servers to send spoofed packets.
-This attack creates a chain reaction, with the victim server sending spoofed packets back to its own servers, spinning up the cycle.
+Smurf Attack: In this type of attack, the attacker sends spoofed packets to the victim server.
+This triggers its own servers to send spoofed packets.
+This creates a chain reaction, with the victim server sending spoofed packets back to its own servers.
 This type of attack is difficult to filter out at the network level, and is usually detected only by monitoring traffic.

 How does a DDoS attack work?